-The valve on the left has two functions:
+The valve on the bottom has two functions;

-- By pushing the valve on the left up or down you can change the water pressure. - By turning the knob clockwise and counter clockwise you can change the temperature of the water.
+- By pushing the valve up or down you can turn on the water and adjust the water pressure. - By turning the knob clockwise and counter clockwise you can change the temperature of the water.
 Be careful.
 The water can be very hot.
 Test before showering.

 To use the shower head simply pull it out and press the lever on the back.
-If no water comes out make sure that the 12V water switch is on, that the shower hose is not kinked (access from the stbd eng compartment) and that the water pressure valve is in the correct position.
+If no water comes out make sure that the 12V water switch is on, that the shower hose is not kinked (access from the port eng compartment) and that the water pressure valve is in the correct position.